Single Operated Newsletter

 Chips + Dips

-Emily Singer provides quick news hits (the chips) and one-in depth exploration of a certain topic (the dip), all as they relate to e-commerce, tech, and branding.
+Emily Singer provides quick news hits (the chips) and in-depth exploration of a certain topic (the dip), all as they relate to e-commerce, tech, and branding.
 Plus: each edition comes with an actual dip recipe, all of which are tasty as hell.

 Not Boring